ErikASD/simpyle-pgp-login/README.md

 * Server encrypts a confirmation code with the user's public PGP key
 * User enters decrypted code and is logged in by the fingerprint and the code

+Old Login Codes are purged all at once once above expiration time.

 GnuPG Required:

 Linux: https://gnupg.org/download/index.html

 Windows: https://gnupg.org/ftp/gcrypt/binary/

+Please notify me if there are any glaring/conceptual security holes